XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ammvote.md

 ## Error Cases

-Besides errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):
+Besides errors that can occur for all transactions, {% $frontmatter.seo.title %} transactions can result in the following [transaction result codes](../transaction-results/transaction-results.md):

 | Error Code              | Description                                  |
 |:------------------------|:---------------------------------------------|